-As a woman in business there will be few of us who haven’t suffered the irritation of being ignored / not listened to in meetings, interrupted or having men repeat the ideas we have been trying to put forward and take the credit for them.
+As a woman in business, there will be few of us who haven’t suffered the irritation of being ignored, interrupted or having men repeat the ideas we have been trying to put forward and take the credit for them.
 And if you do complain you are labelled as ‘awkward’ or ‘feisty’.
 Sigh.

 If it’s happened to you, you are not alone.
 It’s certainly experienced by women the world over in meetings where they’re outnumbered by men.
 The 2019 McKinsey Women in the Workplace Report surveyed 68,000 employees and found that half the women had experienced being interrupted or spoken over…and 38% had others take credit for their ideas.